anuragd3118/Predicting-House-Prices-with-Machine-Learning/README.md

 # Predicting-House-Prices-with-Machine-Learning

-Our goal is to predict sale prices for homes in Ames, Iowa using Advanced Regression Techniques.
+Our goal is to predict sale prices for homes in Ames, Iowa using Advanced Supervised Regression Techniques.

 ## Tools and Libraries
 - Tools :